 The mission of the LGBTQ Center is to foster the development of LGBTQ students, faculty, staff, alumni and allies.
 It works to raise awareness and inclusion of sexual and gender diversities through programs, outreach, and services that support the advancement of the LGBTQ community.

 The LGBTQ Center went through a major transition in 2013 and 2014.
 It started as a resource center providing support, services, and materials to a highly underrepresented population in higher education.
-Its operating budget was small and solely funded by the Serpentine Society through gifts from alumni.
+Its operating budget was small and solely funded by QVA through gifts from alumni.

-Today, the Center occupies to a space four times its original size, provides unpaid internships to six undergraduate students who run most of the programs, and retain 30 volunteers who are the front lines of support to incoming students.
+Today, the Center occupies a space four times its original size, provides unpaid internships to several undergraduate students who run most of the programs, and consistently has an increasing group of volunteers who are the front lines of support to incoming students.

-The Center conducts Safe Space trainings for the entire Charlottesville region, up to 30 panels made up of LGBTQ and allied people sharing their coming out stories, over 25 programs per year, and support up to eleven LGBTQ-related UVA student groups.
-It has sought out a better presence in the region by reaching out to community organizations, schools, and local events.
+The Center also conducts Safe Space trainings for the entire Charlottesville region and supports nearly a dozen LGBTQ-related UVA student groups.
+It has also sought out an impactful presence in the region by reaching out to community organizations, schools, and local events, such as Charlottesville Pride.